aechan/ezauth/README.md

   // get the otp uri for sharing the secret with
   // a client e.g. Google Authenticator
-  string URI = totp.GetOTPURI();
+  // Usually you'll encode this into a QR code (try QRCoder) string URI = totp.GetOTPURI();

   // validate the code given by the user for authentication